revilowaldow/BITC/Sessions/2026/07 12 - Session 68.md

 Aru wakes to a voice in her mind "We're here"

 Lost some resources, we have 6 days plus return
-Toryk Jamal is staying in and managing
+Toryk Jamal is staying in and managing the camps

 Lyan thorp is interested in artifacts

+Diagrams of things that originate here, stone artefacts